-Campaign for Justice and Japanese Peruvian Oral History Project are thrilled to announce the favorable ruling granted by the Inter-American Commission on Human Rights.
+Campaign for Justice and Japanese Peruvian Oral History Project are thrilled to announce the groundbreaking ruling of the Inter-American Commission on Human Rights (IACHR).
 Many thanks to all who helped with this milestone victory.

 The Shibayama family owned thriving businesses and were enjoying a prosperous, peaceful lifestyle in Lima, Peru.
 Their lives changed drastically during WWII when the family was kidnapped in Lima by the U.S. government, transported forcibly across international waters and imprisoned at Crystal City Internment Camp in Texas from March 1944 to September 1946.
 They lost everything — their home, businesses, property, community and country.

 The Shibayamas, along with more than 2,200 other Latin Americans of Japanese descent, were seized for the purpose of hostage exchange with Japan.
 The Shibayama children, who were born in Peru, ranged in age from 5 to 13 years old.
 Their beloved grandparents were used by the U.S. government in a hostage exchange and sent to war-devastated Japan, and the family never saw them again.

 After the war ended, the Shibayamas were classified as “illegal aliens” and forced to fight deportation from the U.S. when Peru would not allow their return.

 Not finding justice for the war crimes and crimes of humanity committed against them in the U.S. courts nor Congress, Isamu Carlos “Art,” Kenichi Javier and Takeshi Jorge Shibayama took their case to the international arena.